 No!
 Based on our population, it’s estimated there are over 100 homeless youth in Perth County right now.

-In 2015, we served 155 youth directly through LOFY, provided 422 nights of short-stay emergency accommodation for all ages, and supported 76 at-risk youth with 272 nights of shelter through our ‘Prevention of Homelessness’ outreach program.
+In 2017, we served 152 youth directly through LOFY.
+We supported 69 at-risk youth with shelter through our ‘Prevention of Homelessness’ outreach program.
 Shelterlink also fielded 3,500 emails/phone calls, many of which became referrals to other social service agencies.

 “We Don’t Have Homelessness”